chrisjim316/freeCodeCamp-/Video Challenge Progress Tracker/README.md

   - it sets the recorded data up in small, detailed logs
 * Chrome Dev Tools: Profiles
   - this panel lets you profile the execution time and memory usage of a web app or page
   - primarily applies to JavaScript
+* Chrome Dev Tools: Resources
+  - this panel lets you inspect resources that are loaded in the inspected page.

 [Full map](https://www.freecodecamp.org/map) of the FCC curriculum.